lucialayr/TalkshowIP/README.md

+# Talksshows I/P

-This is the code the following shiny app: https://lucialayritz.shinyapps.io/TalkshowsIP/
+This is the code for the following shiny app: https://lucialayritz.shinyapps.io/TalkshowsIP/

 The app analyses the composition of talkshow guests discussing Israel/Palestine since Ocotber 7th in German talkshows.